a7x3a/StudentPerformancePrediction/README.md

 - **Scikit-learn** - Machine learning (Random Forest Regressor)
 - **Joblib** - Model serialization

-## 📈 Model Information

-- **Algorithm:** Random Forest Regressor
-- **Input Features:** 14 features
-- **Target:** Exam Score (0-100 scale)
-- **Output:** Predicted exam score with performance level and pass/fail status
-- **Dataset Size:** 14,003 student records
-- **Data Type:** All features are numeric (no encoding required)

-## 🎨 Design Features

-- **Clean Interface:** Uses Streamlit's default theme for a clean, professional look
-- **Custom Header:** Beautiful gradient header with developer information
-- **Bilingual Support:** Full English and Kurdish language support
-- **Responsive Layout:** Two-column form layout for better organization
-- **Input Validation:** All inputs are validated with min/max values from the dataset
-- **Clear Results:** Results displayed using Streamlit's native components (metrics, success messages, info boxes)

-## 📄 License

-This project uses a dataset that may be subject to its own licensing terms.
-Please refer to the dataset source for licensing information.

 ## 🙏 Acknowledgments

 - **Developer:** Ahmad Omar ([a7x3a.dev](https://a7x3a.dev))
-- Dataset contributors and researchers who made this project possible

-## 📧 Contact

-For questions or suggestions, please open an issue on GitHub or contact the developer.

 ---